Low-confinement silicon nitride waveguides manufactured via direct glass bonding: Introduction

 Weak confinement increases the minimal bend radii (often to the centimeter scale), thereby increasing chip area and element footprint.
 Additionally, it reduces the flexibility of dispersion engineering and integration density compared to high-confinement platforms, where smaller bends are achievable at the cost of stricter requirements for roughness and width/height variations.

-From a practical standpoint, the low-confinement platform imposes the following requirements: low material losses-minimization of absorption (including that associated with N-H/Si-H bonds) and control of composition/defects, which typically requires high-temperature annealing~\cite{Tien2010,Ji2021}; geometric reproducibility regarding the control of ultrathin silicon nitride thickness and wafer-scale uniformity, because even small size variations can significantly alter the effective refractive index and phase delays in long structures; stress and cracking control: silicon nitride exhibits high intrinsic stress; known approaches include specialized patterns for crack stopping and stress partitioning~\cite{Luke2013Stress,Ji2021}; and a high-quality lower/upper SiO$_2$ cladding (low roughness, low impurities) is required for low losses, along with minimization of optical interaction with potentially defective interfaces.
+From a practical standpoint, low-confinement platforms impose several requirements.
+First, material absorption must be minimized, including absorption associated with N--H and Si--H bonds and control of composition/defects, which typically requires high-temperature annealing.~\cite{Tien2010,Ji2021} Second, the ultrathin silicon nitride thickness must be controlled with high wafer-scale uniformity, because even small size variations can significantly alter the effective refractive index and phase delays in long structures.
+Third, stress and cracking must be controlled, since silicon nitride exhibits high intrinsic stress; known approaches include specialized patterns for crack stopping and stress partitioning.~\cite{Luke2013Stress,Ji2021} Also, a high-quality lower/upper SiO$_2$ cladding (low roughness, low impurities) is required for low losses, along with minimization of optical interaction with potentially defective interfaces.

-The most common tecnhiques for fabricating such structures involve LPCVD deposition of silicon nitride followed by etching and SiO$_2$ cladding formation; the choice of waveguide geometry (thicknesses and widths) enables trade-offs between confinement, bend losses, and scattering~\cite{Bauters2011SiN,Tien2010}.
-To improve yield and control cracking in ``thick'' silicone nitride (often associated with high-confinement but technologically relevant for hybrid platforms as well), the Damascene process is widely used, where the waveguide is formed by filling pre-etched trenches followed by planarization, ensuring controlled stress and high Q-factors in microrings~\cite{Pfeiffer2016Damascene}.
+The most common techniques for fabricating such structures involve LPCVD deposition of silicon nitride followed by etching and SiO$_2$ cladding formation; the choice of waveguide geometry (thicknesses and widths) enables trade-offs between confinement, bend losses, and scattering~\cite{Bauters2011SiN,Tien2010}.
+To improve yield and control cracking in ``thick'' silicon nitride (often associated with high-confinement but technologically relevant for hybrid platforms as well), the Damascene process is widely used, where the waveguide is formed by filling pre-etched trenches followed by planarization, ensuring controlled stress and high Q-factors in microrings~\cite{Pfeiffer2016Damascene}.
 For long delay lines and high-Q resonators, polishing/planarization techniques (e.g., chemical-mechanical polishing (CMP)), optimization of plasma etching, and sidewall micro-roughness reduction are also critical~\cite{Ji2021}.

 Fabrication methods that place the waveguide pattern between two high-quality SiO$_2$ layers are of special interest for low-confinement waveguides: they produce symmetric cladding, robust mechanical encapsulation, and minimized optical losses.
 In integrated photonics, this is typically achieved using oxide-to-oxide direct bonding (hydrophilic/fusion bonding) or plasma-activated direct bonding to reduce annealing temperature and time.
 Adhesive bonding (e.g. BCB) and metal-mediated methods are also used when material compatibility outweighs the need for ultralow optical losses~\cite{Xu2020BondingReview}.
 In photonic platforms, oxide-oxide bonding is a basic operation for multilayer integration (layer transfer and vertical transition formation), while maintaining low losses in waveguide regions~\cite{Bauters2013SiOnSiN}.
 In the context of ``two glass wafers'', notable examples include wafer-bonded structures with thermally grown SiO$_2$ as high-quality cladding, demonstrating record-low propagation losses and detailed analysis of surface cleanliness/planarity requirements and annealing conditions~\cite{Bauters2011WaferBonding}.